andrewtwatson/GroupMePrayer/README.md

 Some tokens need to be secret values.
 Heroku uses environmental variables for secret values, but that's inconvenient on a local machine.
 So there are two files you can run depending on the situation.
 - Running on your own as a test area, use `python local_bot.py`.
 This will set up your environmental variables from the secret json files temporarily.
 All the environmental variables will be removed once the program terminates.
 - Running on Heroku, it will just use `python bot.py`.
 The environmental variables are set permanently there.
-To see and interact with the dynamic files within Heroku, run `heroku -a <app-name> run "<some unix commmand>"`.
+To see and interact with the app within Heroku, run `heroku -a <app-name> run "<some unix commmand>"`.

 ### Setup
 The steps to set up and deploy are [here](resources/setup.md).